 The SFS program is offered by the National Science Foundation (NSF) and co-sponsored by the Department of Homeland Security (DHS).

-The Scholarship For Service program is only available to U.S. citizens.
+The Scholarship for Service program

 The NSF has awarded the Florida State University Cybersecurity program funding